-“The water was crystal-clear and calm,” she writes in her book, Soul Surfer.
-“The waves were small and inconsistent, and I was just kind of rolling with them, relaxing on my board with my right hand on the nose of the board and my left arm dangling in the cool water.
-I remember thinking, ‘I hope the surf picks up soon…’ when suddenly there was a flash of gray.”
+“The water was crystal-clear and calm….
+The waves were small and inconsistent, and I was just kind of rolling along with them, relaxing on my board with my right hand on the nose of the board and my left arm dangling in the cool water.
+I remember thinking, ‘I hope the surf picks up soon…’ when suddenly there was a flash of gray,” she writes in her book, Soul Surfer.

-Although Hamilton glosses over that day off the beach near her home in Kauai, Hawaii, she admits the whole thing became very real the next day, in the hospital when she looked down “to see what was left.”
+Although Hamilton glosses over that day off the beach near her home in Kauai, Hawaii, she admits the whole thing became very real the next day, in the hospital, when she looked down “to see what was left.”

 By far, however, the biggest and most important challenge for Hamilton was her return to surfing.
-Born to Tom and Cheri Hamilton, California surf nuts who had moved to Hawaii because of the waves, Bethany practically grew up in the ocean surfing with her brothers.
-There “was saltwater in the bloodline,” she says.
+Born to Tom and Cheri Hamilton, surf nuts who had moved to Hawaii because of the waves, Hamilton practically grew up in the ocean surfing with her brothers.
+“There was, after all, saltwater in the bloodline,” she writes in her book.

 Hamilton describes surfing as “an addiction, a pleasure rush indescribable to anyone who has not experienced it.
 And when it grabs you, it won’t let go.”
 She began surfing when she was 5; by the time she was in grade school, she was entering competitions—and winning.
-By the time she was 13, competitive surfing had already become a way of life and her family was solidly behind her.
+By the time she was 13, competitive surfing had become a way of life and her family was solidly behind her.

-Although the prospect of returning to the water after the shark attack was daunting, Hamilton says not going back would have been far scarier.
+Although the prospect of returning to the water after the shark attack was daunting, Hamilton says not going back would have been scarier.